Home

 Further, in 2013 60 and 2014,61 UC Davis published studies linking spay/neuter to three significant orthopedic problems and four aggressive cancers in Golden Retrievers, Labrador Retrievers and German Shepherds.
 In July of 2020, the research team at UC Davis followed up with studies from the same database to look at the aforementioned orthopedic problems and cancers among 35 other dog breeds as well as mixed breed dogs.
 The breed-specific results were intended to reveal the range of differences in disease vulnerability to spay/neuter.
 The researchers provide advice regarding the timing of spay/neuter to minimize these orthopedic problems and cancers within specific breeds.180 Among mixed breed dogs the major differences in vulnerability seemed to be based upon size, with dogs under 43 lbs. showing less vulnerability to the cancers and orthopedic problems specific to these studies.181 The authors point out that these studies do not take into consideration other adverse outcomes (e.g. accelerated brain aging, cognitive decline, behavioral changes) with documented association to hormone deficiencies as a result of spay/neuter.
 The other limitation we see with these studies is that the median age of the dogs’ last visit was 4.9 to 6.0 years old.
 Generally the diagnosis of the cancers in question, and often the orthopedic issues occur when the dog is older than this age range.
 In that circumstance, the study will not be able to record that diagnosis, and this makes the conclusions of this study less reliable.

 The UC Davis studies were intended to serve a practical purpose because in their home state of California all shelter dogs are required by law to be spayed or neutered prior to adoption.
 Additionally, many dogs purchased from breeders are either spayed/neutered prior to release of the dog or sold with a requirement for spay/neuter at a later date.
 In the situation of adoption from a breeder, the information in this study may be helpful, however people adopting shelter dogs will have no input as to when the dog will be spayed or neutered.
 In an April 2013 interview with one of the principals for this study, Dr. Benjamin Hart (see our “Smoking Gun” page), points out that tubal ligation and vasectomy would control canine overpopulation without the increased prevalence of deadly cancers and orthopedic deformities.
-Why is it, then, that this information was not included in any of these published studies?
+Why is it, then, that this information was not included in the published studies from 2020?
 Why does UC Davis’ clinical program fail to promote or teach tubal ligation or vasectomy?

 Unfortunately, UC Davis is not the only veterinary institution failing to teach or even discuss tubal ligation or vasectomy as safer and equally effective alternatives to spay/neuter.
-These UC Davis studies are particularly relevant because veterinary programs continue to debate the timing of spay/neuter as a means to deal with some of the unintended consequences these and many other studies have revealed.108
+These UC Davis studies are particularly relevant because veterinary programs and the AVMA continue to debate the timing of spay/neuter as a means to deal with some of the unintended consequences these and many other studies have revealed.108

 Several veterinarians, on the condition their names be withheld, confided their belief that the financial windfall spay and neuter create for the veterinary industry has trumped the medical concerns of the affected dog (this becomes evident in our “Hidden Costs of Spay/Neuter” page).
 Consequently, it appears that change will only occur as a response to pressure from pet guardians.
 In fact, the authors of a study109 evaluating the risks of spay/neuter upon Vizslas, direct their peers to discuss the harmful effects of spay/neuter with their canine guardians as part of the requisite “informed consent” process.
 In order to ensure you get the necessary information to make a good decision regarding your dog’s care, it would be appropriate for you to introduce/reacquaint your veterinarian to a concept known in human medicine as “shared decision making63 (SDM).
 Sharing decisions by way of providing information, as opposed to clinicians making decisions on behalf of patients, is gaining increasing prominence in health care policy.
 SDM has been defined as: